markwoodhall/vim-figwheel/README.md

 This enables you to do a few things:

-1. Start Figwheel from vim.
+* Start Figwheel from vim.

-    `:FigwheelStart` will start the default cljsbuild
+*  -`:FigwheelStart` will start the default cljsbuild
-    `:FigwheelStart "dev" "devcards"` will start the cljsbuilds defined with the "dev" and "devcards" ids.
+*  -`:FigwheelStart "dev" "devcards"` will start the cljsbuilds defined with the "dev" and "devcards" ids.

-2. Stop Figwheel from vim.
+* Stop Figwheel from vim.
-3. Reset Figwheel from vim.
+* Reset Figwheel from vim.
-4. Clean Figwheel from vim.
+* Clean Figwheel from vim.
-5. Get quick access to Fighwheels status.
+* Get quick access to Fighwheels status.

 ![Figwheel status](http://i.imgur.com/Wq9HHgW.png)